 Facilities and activities

-There are lots of facilities on offer to keep guests busy at Anse Chastanet starting with; a large pool, spa, gym, tennis courts and yoga classes.
-The on-site dive centre offers courses from beginners to advanced divers whilst the water sports centre provides a selection of complimentary activities such as snorkeling equipment, paddle boards and kayaks.
-If that weren’t enough, guests can also choose to partake in; cooking classes, chocolate tastings, zip lining, sunset cruises, jungle biking, island walks and even more as part of the resorts weekly schedule.
+There are lots of facilities on offer to keep guests busy at Anse Chastanet starting with; a spa, gym, tennis courts and yoga classes.
+The on-site dive center offers courses from beginners to advanced divers whilst the water sports center provides a selection of complimentary activities such as snorkeling equipment, paddle boards and kayaks.
+If that weren’t enough, guests can also choose to partake in; cooking classes, chocolate tastings, zip lining, sunset cruises, jungle biking, island walks and even more as part of the resort's weekly schedule.

 Due to the nature of the property and its location, we do not recommend for guests with mobility issues.